Faculty often place class assigned reading / viewing on Reserve in the Thrift Library.

 4. Is Online Reserve available?

-If you are teaching a course using Moodle, you may place your reserve materials on your course page.
+If you are teaching a course using Canvas, you may place your reserve materials on your course page.

 While the library does not have eReserves, per se, it can post links to articles and eBooks on its Research Guides, and this can be done on a class-by-class basis.
 Since these materials are licensed for use by the library, there is no copyright issue in posting links.
 The library faculty will be glad to help you set up an online bibliography.